 The best breeders strive for perfection in their breeds, and you’ll likely buy chickens that are healthy and well-cared-for.

+One common option is Facebook groups about chickens or general agriculture or your area, or other online forums.
 If you do look for a breeder on Facebook, please be sure to look for groups in your general area – it does no good to try to find a local breeder in a group of 100,000+ members.

 Private breeders are probably the most expensive source of chickens but you’ll get higher quality chickens and possibly breeds you can’t buy elsewhere.
-If you lan on showing chickens, this is your best bet to get the bloodlines you want.
+If you plan on showing chickens, this is your best bet to get the bloodlines you want.

 BE SURE TO DO YOUR HOMEWORK!
-Don’t just trust someone online that claims they’re a breeder, especially if you’re looking for a specific breed.
+Don’t just trust someone online who claims they’re a breeder, especially if you’re looking for a specific breed.
+There are a lot of people who sell expensive chicken breeds falsely claiming they’re purebred.
+Icelandic and Ayam Cemani are two such breeds.

 Hatcheries